Department of English 3353

 Laramie (population 27,000) is situated on the high plains of southeastern Wyoming, two hours north of Denver, near the foot of the Snowy Range of the Rocky Mountains.
 Laramie has an old-west charm but also a funky college-town feel: it's home to some fine independent bookstores and coffee shops, and the restaurant options include vegan, Thai, Indian, and more.
 Laramie was also recently named by Outside magazine as one of the 40 best college towns in the United States, and for good reason: the rugged mountains of the Snowies and the Medicine Bow National Forest to the east and west of town offer boundless opportunities for hiking, camping, trout fishing, mountain biking, rock climbing, and skiing.

-The UW MFA program hopes to foster diverse publishing projects dreamed up and sustained by our students on their own terms.
+The UW MFA program also hopes to foster diverse publishing projects dreamed up and sustained by our students on their own terms.
 We invite our students to ask: what kind of audience do you wish existed for your work, or for the work of other writers, or for the subjects that you believe deeply matter?
 The answer can include the creation of a wide range of publishing activities: journals, blogs, websites, etc. In building these projects from the ground up, students (individually or in collaboration) gain experience that joining an already-existing magazine doesn't necessarily cultivate.
-To see examples of current UW student-created magazines, check out our Useful Links page and our MFA Student Blog.
 To support students who wish to pursue such publishing opportunities, the program allows students to earn coursework credit (through the MFA Project) as they work, and to tap MFA student support funds.
+Previous students created the MFA Blog and the online fiction publication The Other Room, for example.

-The University's Office of Student Publications also produces the Owen Wister Review, which MFA students may apply to work with.
+Lastly, the University's Office of Student Publications also produces the Owen Wister Review, which MFA students may apply to work with.
 This literary and arts magazine is published twice a year.
 Independently managed and produced by university students, it features poetry, short stories, essays, photography and artwork.
+Various opportunities for MFA students also exist at UWYO magazine, the Environment and Natural Resource's program new publication, and Wyoming Public Radio (see FAQ below).

 The MFA program enjoys the good fortune of a partnership with the Ucross Foundation in northern Wyoming.
 Each year, one new graduate of the MFA program is awarded a residency at Ucross.
 The Ucross Foundation Residency Program offers the gift of time and space to individuals working in all artistic disciplines.
 The program provides living accommodations, individual work space, and uninterrupted time to approximately 85 individuals each year.
 At any one time, there are up to nine individuals in residence, a mix of visual artists, writers and composers.
 The MFA program also collaborates with the Ucross Foundation to bring Ucross residents to Laramie for readings and events with MFA students, to place MFA students in internships and community-outreach projects, and to offer Ucross residencies to our Eminent Writers in Residence.
 For more information about Ucross, visit www.ucrossfoundation.org.

 Thanks to an endowment from the State of Wyoming, the UW MFA annually invites Eminent Writers in Residence to join our work.
 The first Eminent Writer in Residence, for the year 2007-08, was Terry Tempest Williams; the second, for the 2008-09 year, was Joy Williams.
-In recent years, we’ve been joined by Edward P. Jones, Philip Gourevitch, Claudia Rankine, Rattawut Lapcharoensap, Jan Zwicky, Robert Bringhurst, Rebecca Solnit, Colson Whitehead, John D’Agata, and Ed Roberson.
-Our 2012-2013 Eminent Writers in Residence are Maggie Nelson and Mark Nowak; Rattawut Lapcharoensap has also returned for a further year of residency.
-We are delighted to announce that next year we will be joined by Dinaw Mengestu and Sherwin Bitsui.
-Holders of this position in the future will continue to include distinguished writers from all three genres (fiction, nonfiction, poetry).
+In recent years, we’ve been joined by Edward P. Jones, Philip Gourevitch, Claudia Rankine, Rattawut Lapcharoensap, Jan Zwicky, Robert Bringhurst, Rebecca Solnit, Colson Whitehead, John D’Agata, Ed Roberson, Maggie Nelson, and Mark Nowak.
+This year we are delighted to be joined by Dinaw Mengestu and Sherwin Bitsui.
+And Joy Williams and Rattawut Lapcharoensap continue on with the program as deeply involved part-time writers in residence.
+Holders of the residency in the future will continue to include distinguished writers from all three genres (fiction, nonfiction, poetry).
+We hope to announce our 2014-2015 plans by this summer.

 The MFA program has placed numerous students in extended internships with Wyoming Public Radio.
 Interns get hands-on experience in all aspects of WPR’s work, and their reporting frequently appears on the air and on WPR’s website.
 The partnership creates rare opportunities, especially for writers interested in pursuing future work in journalism and nonfiction reporting.